Blondas/migration-utils/initial_prompt.md

 * append runtime to the performance_test.log file (use the setup_logging). entry contains: no of threads,  size, time
 * stop the script
 * the idea is to evaluate with which number of threads the script run fastest

+- load id and time

+another way:
+- go to the storage

+- get list of tapes and object of tapes on correct sequence
+- extract this information to put

+- working by application group is ok
+- look in the load id,
+- retrieving
+- questions to answer
+  - how do i know that i don't pull the resource files multiple files
+  -